Mono Basin Clearinghouse

 GRANT LAKE RES.
 ELEVATION

-The "full" level of the reservoir is 7130.0 feet, equivalent to 47,171 acre-feet of storage.
-DWP is required to seek to keep Grant between 30,000 (7113.2') and 35,000 acre-feet (7118.4') on April 1, and above 40,000 acre-feet (7123.4') in wet years.
-Below 26,200 acre-feet (7108.9') the marina has difficulty operating (no safe harbor), and below 22,800 acre-feet (7105') the boat ramp is out of the water and warm water releases become a problem.
+The "full" level of the reservoir is 7130.0 feet, equivalent to 47,171 acre-feet of storage (contrary to older sources, which say 47,575 ac-ft).
+In non-dry years DWP is required to seek to keep Grant between 30,000 (7113.2') and 35,000 acre-feet (7118.4') on April 1, and above 40,000 acre-feet (7123.4') in wet years.
+DWP must keep Grant above 20,000 ac-ft between July 1 and September 30.
+Below 26,200 acre-feet (7108.9') the marina has difficulty operating (no safe harbor), below 25,000 acre-feet warm summer water releases become a significant problem for the fishery below the dam.
+Below 22,800 acre-feet (7105') the boat ramp is out of the water.
+Below 23,000 acre-feet (7105') the outflow in the Rush Creek Return Ditch can be noticeably turbid--on March 6, 2021 at 23,000 acre-feet (7105') the outflow was milky following a strong wind event.
 Below 15,000 acre-feet (7094.5') high levels of turbidity are released from the reservoir that sometimes violate water quality rules, and dust storms rise from the back bay.
-DWP is never required to reduce storage below 11,500 acre-feet (7089.3') in order to provide instream flows, although when below this level due to water exports, the inflow must be passed downstream or the dry year minimum, whichever is less.
+DWP is never required to reduce storage below 11,500 acre-feet (7089.3') in order to provide instream flows higher than inflow, and exports must stop if necessary to maintain at least this level of storage.
+The bottom of the 7' 8" outlet pipe is 0 acre-feet (7066.8').
+The pending MBOP specifies additional reservoir rules.
 Click here to see Grant Lake Res. storage at the end of the previous month.
+On 12/24/23 the displayed elevation was correct.

 GRANT LAKE RES.
-OUTFLOW
+OUTFLOW - DO NOT USE BELOW 110 CFS

 RUSH CREEK RETURN DITCH